pydata/patsy/doc/quickstart.rst

    dmatrix("x1 + np.log(x2 + 10)", data)

-Notice that `np.log` is being pulled out of the environment where :func:`dmatrix` was called -- if we hadn't done ``import numpy as np`` up above then this wouldn't have worked.

-Any variables you've defined are also accessible (and the ``data`` argument is optional):
+Notice that `np.log` is being pulled out of the environment where :func:`dmatrix` was called -- if `np.log` is accessible because we did ``import numpy as np`` up above.
+Any functions or variables that you could reference when calling :func:`dmatrix` can also be used inside the formula passed to :func:`dmatrix`.
+For example:

 .. ipython:: python